Hospice & Palliative Medicine Fellowship

 Hospice Care

-Community hospice services are provided through local hospice organizations including Hospice of the Piedmont and Hospice of the Shenandoah.
+Community hospice services are provided through local hospice organizations, including Hospice of the Piedmont.
 Fellows actively participate in interdisciplinary team meetings and provide home visits.
-Additionally, there are inpatient hospice experiences provided through the Hospice of the Piedmont, Hospice of the Shenandoah, and inpatient hospice beds at the University of Virginia.
+Additionally, inpatient hospice care is offered through Hospice of the Piedmont, and inpatient hospice beds are available at the University of Virginia Health System.
+Long-Term Care Facilities: Fellows gain experience in addressing care across the continuum, including in local long-term care facilities

 Rotation Schedule

-- Five months: Inpatient Palliative Care Service
+- Four to five months: Inpatient Palliative Care Service

-- One month: Geriatrics/Long-term Care
+- Two to three weeks: Geriatrics/Long-term Care

 - Two months: Electives